nodemailer/smtp-server/DSN-IMPLEMENTATION.md

 - RET parameter must be either "FULL" or "HDRS"
 - NOTIFY parameter values must be valid (SUCCESS, FAILURE, DELAY, NEVER)
 - NOTIFY=NEVER cannot be combined with other values
-- All DSN parameters are only processed when ENHANCEDSTATUSCODES extension is supported
+- All DSN parameters are only processed when DSN extension is supported

 ## Files Modified

 1. **lib/smtp-connection.js**
-   - Added ENHANCEDSTATUSCODES to EHLO response
+   - Added DSN to EHLO response
    - Enhanced `_resetSession()` to include DSN data structure
    - Modified `handler_MAIL()` to process RET and ENVID parameters
    - Modified `handler_RCPT()` to process NOTIFY and ORCPT parameters